Welcome to CATIC’s/VATC’s Online Training page. This is a great place to begin if you need a title insurance tutorial or would like a refresher.

 Schedule B, Section I – Requirements

-Note: This section must be completed if using the VATC Update Service.
+Note: This section must be completed if using the CATIC/VATC Update Service.
 The Requirements section contains a list of things that must be done before a final policy can be issued.
 For example:

 - Record a new deed